sherlock-audit/2023-01-sentiment-judging/README.md

 **r0ohafza**

 Agree with the issue mentioned.
 Disagree with the fix provided since the receiver can be any other account and still lead to an accounting error, I think the recommended fix mentioned by @zobront  on issue #10 will resolve this as well.

+**bahurum**

+Escalate for 50 USDC.
+I believe that this issue is Low severity.
+I filed it as a low severity myself (https://github.com/sherlock-audit/2023-01-sentiment-judging/issues/26).
+See the 3rd point in the Vulnerability Detail section.
+This issue will never lead to loss or lockup of funds.
+So by Sherlock judging criteria this is Low severity.
+Otherwise, please provide a scenario where this issue leads to a loss or lockup of funds.
+The watson mentions some similiar issues previously judged as Medium.
+I didn't see those before or I would have escalated them as well for the same reason.

+**sherlock-admin**

+ > Escalate for 50 USDC.
+> I believe that this issue is Low severity.
+> I filed it as a low severity myself (https://github.com/sherlock-audit/2023-01-sentiment-judging/issues/26).
+See the 3rd point in the Vulnerability Detail section.
+> This issue will never lead to loss or lockup of funds.
+So by Sherlock judging criteria this is Low severity.
+> Otherwise, please provide a scenario where this issue leads to a loss or lockup of funds.
+> The watson mentions some similiar issues previously judged as Medium.
+I didn't see those before or I would have escalated them as well for the same reason.

+You've created a valid escalation for 50 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**hrishibhat**

+Escalation accepted

+While the above issue is not considered a low in this case, considering issue #26 as a valid medium based on further discussions in issue #10

+**sherlock-admin**

+> Escalation accepted
+>
+> While the above issue is not considered a low in this case,
+> considering issue #26 as a valid medium based on further discussions in issue #10
+>
+>

+This issue's escalations have been accepted!

+Contestants' payouts and scores will be updated according to the changes made on this issue.